openziti/ziti-tunnel-sdk-c/docker/README.md

 - [Helm Chart `openziti/ziti-host`](https://openziti.github.io/helm-charts/#ziti-host)
 - [Deployment manifest](./ziti-host-deployment.yaml)

-## Use Case: Intercepting Proxy and Nameserver {#use-case-intercepting}
+## Use Case: Intercepting Proxy and Nameserver

 This use case involves deploying the OpenZiti tunneler as an intercepting proxy with a built-in nameserver.
 You will use the `openziti/ziti-edge-tunnel` container image for this use case.

+The "run" mode provides a built-in nameserver and intercepting proxy that captures network traffic destined for OpenZiti Services.
+"Run" mode requires elevated privileges to configure the OS with a DNS resolver and IP routes.

 ### Container Image `openziti/ziti-edge-tunnel`

 This image runs `ziti-edge-tunnel run`, the intercepting proxy mode of the tunneler.
-The container image is based on the Red Hat 8 Universal Base Image to optimize deployability within the Red Hat ecosystem, e.g., OpenShift.
-This run mode provides a Ziti nameserver and transparent proxy that captures network traffic destined for Ziti services.
+The Red Hat 8 Universal Base Image (UBI) is the base image of this container.

-See [the Linux tunneler doc](https://openziti.github.io/ziti/clients/linux.html) for general info about the OpenZiti Linux tunneler.
+See [the Linux tunneler doc](https://openziti.github.io/ziti/clients/linux.html) for general info about the OpenZiti tunneler.

-This container image requires access to a Ziti enrollment token (JWT).
-It typically uses a persistent volume mounted at `/ziti-edge-tunnel` to persist the permanent identity JSON configuration file.
-The entrypoint script will consume the JWT to create the JSON file during container startup.

 #### Tags for `openziti/ziti-edge-tunnel`

-The container image `openziti/ziti-edge-tunnel` is published in Docker Hub and frequently updated with new releases.
+The container image `openziti/ziti-edge-tunnel` is published in Docker Hub and automatically updated with new releases.
 You may subscribe to `:latest` (default) or pin a version for stability, e.g., `:0.19.11`.

 #### Dockerfile for `openziti/ziti-edge-tunnel`

 The main Dockerfile for `openziti/ziti-edge-tunnel` is [./Dockerfile](./Dockerfile).
-This image is routinely published to Docker Hub with each release of the OpenZiti tunneler.

-#### Accessing Ziti Services with `openziti/ziti-edge-tunnel`
+#### Accessing OpenZiti Services with `openziti/ziti-edge-tunnel`

-Transparent Proxy `run` mode configures an OpenZiti nameserver running on the local device and captures any layer 4 traffic that matches an authorized service destination.
+Transparent Proxy `run` mode provides a nameserver running on the local device and captures any layer-4 traffic that matches an authorized service destination.

 ```bash
 # current directory contains enrollment token file ziti_id.jwt